MTG/essentia/FAQ.md

 ./build/basetest
 ```

-Run all python tests:
+Run all Python tests:
 ```
-./waf run_python_tests
+python3 waf run_python_tests
 ```

 Run all tests except specific ones:
 ```
-python test/src/unittests/all_tests.py -audioloader_streaming
+python3 test/src/unittests/all_tests.py -audioloader_streaming
 ```

 Run a specific test
 ```
-python test/src/unittests/all_tests.py audioloader_streaming
+python3 test/src/unittests/all_tests.py audioloader_streaming
 ```

 Writing tests
 -------------
-It is manadatory to write python unit tests when developing new algorithms to be included in Essentia.
+It is manadatory to write Python unit tests when developing new algorithms to be included in Essentia.
 The easiest way to start writing a test is to adapt [existing examples](https://github.com/MTG/essentia/tree/master/test/src/unittests).

 All unit tests for algorithms are located in ```test/src/unittests``` folder.
 They are organized by sub-folders similarly to the code for the algorithms.